 A Graduate Research Assistant is a degree-seeking graduate student who performs research duties related to their academic program.
-The RA will perform general duties related to research, documentation, experimentation, interviews, and other activities that support the academic endeavor of their Major Advisor.
+The RA will perform general duties related to research, documentation, experimentation, and other activities that support a specific funded research project of their Major Advisor.
 The funding for an RA position comes directly from their Major Advisor and may vary depending on the project.
 The RA position may be for a single semester or academic year and is renewable based on the availability of funding and at the discretion of the Major Advisor.
-Graduate students working as an RA are responsible for supporting the research agenda established by the Principal Investigator (PI)/Co-PI on the grant.
+Graduate students working as an RA are responsible for supporting the research agenda established by the Principal Investigator (PI)/Co-PI on the grant, which could be the Major Advisor or another faculty member